 Short walks of 3-8 km or 2-5 miles.
 Paths may be rough and uneven with some short ascents and descents.
 Walking boots may be required - check listings.

-Medium length walks around 3 - 10 miles or 5 - 16 km.
+Medium length walks around 5 - 16 km or 3 - 10 miles.
 A reasonable level of fitness is required, on hilly ground with rising and falling levels.
 Walking boots and warm, waterproof clothing are essential.

 Long, energetic walks up to 9 miles or 14 km.
 Some ascents or descents may be quite steep.
 A good level of fitness is required.
 Walking boots and warm, waterproof clothing are essential.